equinix/terraform-provider-equinix/docs/resources/ecx_l2_connection.md

 Update of most arguments will force replacement of a connection (including related redundant connection in HA setup).

-Following arguments can be updated. **NOTE** that ECXF may still forbid updates depending on current connection state, used service provider or number of updates requested during the day.
+Following arguments can be updated. **NOTE** that Equinix Fabric may still forbid updates depending on current connection state, used service provider or number of updates requested during the day.

 - `name`
 - `speed` and `speed_unit`